background

 Considering how debt is placed higher in the capital structure and receives priority treatment over both preferred and common shareholders, the cost of debt tends to be lower relative to the cost of equity, which is placed at the very bottom of the capital structure.

-However, the use of debt financing comes with significant risks, and any company should be aware of the potential consequences of leverage, namely the increased volatility in earnings (i.e. EPS) and the potential for defaulting on debt obligations.
+However, debt financing comes with significant risks, and any company must be aware of the potential consequences of leverage, namely the increased volatility in earnings (i.e. EPS) and the potential for defaulting on debt obligations.

-Note that the use of leverage is neither inherently good nor bad – instead, the issue is “excess” debt, in which the negative effects of debt financing become very apparent.
+The reliance on leverage is neither inherently good nor bad.
+Instead, the issue is “excess” debt, in which the debt burden is unmanageable given the borrower’s free cash flow (FCF).

-Here, the questions answered are, “What is the current mixture of debt and equity in the company’s capital structure, and is the D/E ratio sustainable?”
+The questions answered here are, “What is the current mixture of debt and equity in the company’s capital structure?” and “Is the current debt-to-equity (D/E) ratio sustainable?”

-For a company dependent on creditors (e.g. to purchase inventory or fund capital expenditures), the unexpected cut-off in access to external financing could be detrimental to the ability of the company to continue operating.
+For a company dependent on creditors (e.g. to purchase inventory or fund capital expenditures), the unexpected cut-off in access to external financing could be detrimental to its ability to continue operating as a “going concern.”

-• High Leverage → Significant reliance on external debt financing sources
+• High Financial Leverage ➝ Significant reliance on external debt financing sources

-• Low Leverage → Operations are funded mostly with internally generated cash (i.e. retained earnings)
+• Low Financial Leverage ➝ Operations are funded mostly with internally generated cash (i.e. retained earnings)

 In general, increased amounts of leverage in the capital structure equates to more financial risk, since the company incurs greater interest expense and mandatory debt amortization as well as principal repayments coming up in the future.